Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 **Threat** : Any potential circumstance or event that can harm an information system by destroying it or disclosing it or stealing from it or changing it.
 **Vulnerabilities** : Weakness in the information system that can be exploited by attacker.

+## Phishing
+It is a cyber crime in which